 Late-19th-century English Regency-style child's recamier with original hand-decorated finish, brass casters, and caned seat.
 Often used with an upholstered cushion.
 Cushion not included.
 Seat, 15.25"H. Minor surface wear.

-1930s handblown crystal glasses with neon chartreuse bases and hand-engraved and hand-cut grooves on the clear cups.
+18-piece 1930s handblown crystal stemware set with vaseline glass stems and bases and hand-engraved and hand-cut grooves on the clear cups.
 Six wineglasses (3"Dia x 5.5"H), six sherry glasses (2.4"Dia x 5.2"H), and six liqueur glasses (1.75"Dia x 3.9").
 Etched mark of Webb Crystal Glass Company on undersides.

-Set of six sterling silver jam or relish forks in the Medallion pattern by Gorham Manufacturing Co. of Providence, Rhode Island, circa 1865.
-The terminals show the helmeted soldier encircled within the medallion.
-The tined bowls are made to drain and serve any jams or relishes.
-Weight: 4.10 oz.
+Set of six sterling silver ice cream forks in the Medallion pattern by Gorham Manufacturing Co. of Providence, Rhode Island, circa 1865.
+The terminals feature a helmeted soldier in profile, encircled within the medallion.
+Weight: 4.10 t.oz. total.
 Unpolished patina.

 A set of six sterling silver handled dinner knives in the Cameo pattern, circa 1959, the pattern was discontinued in 2005.
 Hollow handles with blades marked: Reed & Barton Mirrorstele, sterling handle.Excellent, unpolished patina.